laggykiller/sticker-convert/COMPILING.md

 Place executables inside `sticker_convert/bin`

 ## 3.2 Executables / Binaries (MacOS)
-NOTE: You may run `get-deps-macos.bat` to get them automatically
+NOTE: You may run `get-deps-macos.sh` to get them automatically

 For MacOS, the following binaries are required:
 - `ffmpeg` and `ffprobe`